CubePilot

 The team working on safe, reliable releases of Open Solo publishes them here.
 You can read all the details in the release notes, and link directly to installation instructions.
 These are the "official" instructions.
 These instructions supersede any other older instructions, videos, and wikis that came before Open Solo.

-Go to the Install Open Solo page to begin.
+Go to the page to begin.

 FEATURES & CHANGES